5 things to know about the Hamas militant group's unprecedented attack on Israel

 In a dramatic escalation unseen in decades, Hamas also sent paragliders flying into Israel, the Israeli military said.
 The brazen attack recalled a famous assault in the late 1980s when Palestinian militants crossed from Lebanon into northern Israel on hang-gliders and killed six Israeli soldiers.

-The Israeli army belatedly confirmed that soldiers and civilians had been taken hostage in Gaza, but refused to provide further details.
+The Israeli army belatedly confirmed that soldiers and civilians were taken hostage in Gaza, but refused to provide further details.

 A DANGEROUS GAMBLE BY HAMAS